exonum/exonum-doc/src/advanced/consensus/consensus-details.md

-as soon as the `B` node sends any of these messages and the message is delivered to `A`, the `A` node will understand that it is behind and will request the next block (it can do this not at the `B` node, but at any other node; if the block is added, then the block will be correct due to absence of forks (proposition 5)).
+as soon as the `B` node sends any of these messages and the message is delivered to `A`, the `A` node will understand that it is behind and will request the next block (it can do this not at the `B` node, but at any other node; if the block is added, then the block will be correct due to [absence of forks](#statement-5-absence-of-forks-consensus-finality)).
-In accordance with the corollary from proposition 3 (deadlock absence), the `B` node always sends some message of consensus algorithm .
+In accordance with the [corollary from Statement 3 (deadlock absence)](#corollary), the `B` node always sends some message of consensus algorithm.

-### Proposition 7: Censorship Resistance
+### Statement 7: Censorship Resistance

 Not less than once in `1/3` blocks the non-Byzantine node will be the leader of the accepted block.